 We are here for you!
-If you need it, we can collaborate with staff and faculty on your campus to provide personalized support and guidance for you.
+We can recommend to you how to collaborate with staff and faculty on your campus to make your experience as fruitful as possible.
 Names of departments may vary by school, but every campus is likely to have some form of support in the resources listed below.
 The more you keep us informed on your needs and concerns, the more we can guide you appropriately for assistance.

-You don’t have to be struggling to stop by for a visit with a professor.
-Drop in to introduce yourself — people are more able to help you when they know you.
+You don’t have to be struggling to visit with a professor.
+Drop in and introduce yourself — people are more able to help you when they know you.
 If you encounter challenges in any of your classes, do not hesitate to leverage the following resources: